adr1enbe4udou1n/blog/content/posts/12-build-your-own-kubernetes-cluster-part-3/index.md

 This allow to validate that `auth` and `ip` middelwares are working properly.

-{{< alert >}}
+#### Forbidden troubleshooting

 If you get `Forbidden`, it's because `middleware-ip` can't get your real IP, try to disable it firstly to confirm you have dashboard access with credentials.
 Then try to re-enable it by changing the [IP strategy](https://doc.traefik.io/traefik/middlewares/http/ipwhitelist/#ipstrategy).
-For example, if you're behind Cloudflare edge proxies :
+For example, if you're behind another reverse proxy like Cloudflare, increment `depth` to 1:

-{{< highlight file="traefik.tf" >}}
+{{< highlight host="demo-kube-k3s" file="traefik.tf" >}}

 ```tf
 //...